oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 module load intel-oneapi/2022.1.0
 ```

 How do we know these are the ones we want?
 The first line loads the mkl module.
-The second line gives us mpiifort, the intel MPI fortran compiler, and the third line gives us ifort, the intel Fortran compiler. (test the latter two with `which mpiifort` and `which ifort` -- you’ll see that they’re now in your path.
+The second line gives us mpiifort, the Intel MPI fortran compiler, and the third line gives us ifort, the Intel Fortran compiler. (test the latter two with `which mpiifort` and `which ifort` -- you’ll see that they’re now in your path.
 If you `module purge` and try `which mpiifort` again, you’ll see you’re not able to find mpiifort anymore.)

 ### Modifying the Makefile for MKL

-Now that we have the toolchain loaded into our environment, let’s take a look at the actual makefile.include file (link to file [here](https://www.vasp.at/wiki/index.php/Makefile.include.intel_omp).
+Now that we have the toolchain loaded into our environment, let’s take a look at the actual makefile.include file (link to file [here](https://www.vasp.at/wiki/index.php/Makefile.include.intel_omp)).
 There are two important sections for the purpose of getting the code to build.
 The first:

 ```
 CPP         = fpp -f_com=no -free -w0  $*$(FUFFIX) $*$(SUFFIX) $(CPP_OPTIONS)